funikk/psfreader/README.md

 # PSFReader
-A Python 3 library for reading Parameter-Storage Fromat binary file
+A Python 3 library for reading Parameter-Storage Format binary file

 ## Sample
 A sample program can be found in sample directory.